 San Sebastián – What to Expect

 San Sebastián is special.
 A city with three incredible beaches – the main one is the Playa de La Concha, then there is a surfing beach, the Playa de Zurriola and a slightly smaller family beach, the Playa de Ondarreta.
-The tidal Urumea estuary flows into the heart of the city and is crossed by a number of beautifully decorated bridges.
+The tidal Urumea estuary flows into the heart of the city and is crossed by several beautifully decorated bridges.
 Then there is great shopping, green parks, street entertainers, an abundance of hotels and private accommodation, safe and clean streets and in the heart of the city, the Old Quarter – a matrix of cobbled streets packed every step of the way with bars, cafes and restaurants serving up the most amazing food – Pintxos.

 Mount Igueldo